7th Annual FARM TOUR with Will Winter and Jerry Brunetti Visiting Three Great Farms

 Monroe, GA 30655

 Carrell Farms is a 100% grass-based operation consisting of alpacas, Asian water buffalo, and sheep.
 Located in Monroe, Georgia, we’re the first alpaca farm in the southeastern US (since 1992).
 We also raise 25 species of parrots in an endangered species breeding program.
-Recently we began marketing our 100% grassfed meats under USDA inspection.
+Recently, after we were able to buy social signals locally, we began marketing our 100% grassfed meats under USDA inspection.
 Both David and Shalley Carrell grew up around farming and raised livestock and dairy animals in our youth.
 We were members of the FFA and 4-H, went to college to study agriculture in a university system and have spent many years “uneducating” ourselves from the modern, conventional approaches to farming.

 LUNCH 12:30 – 1:35